Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Code Refactoring and Related Changes

-Some of the repetitive tasks mentioned in the previous section are better implemented as specialized classes.
-Most prominent are the \texttt{Tokenizer} and \texttt{FileReader} classes and its variants.
+Some of these repetitive tasks are better handled by specialized classes.
+Most prominent are the \texttt{Tokenizer} and \texttt{FileReader} classes and their variants.
 Many of LAMMPS' pair styles require reading and parsing of files with the potential parameters.
 Historically, this was done using C-style string buffers and the \texttt{strtok()} function.
 This function is not reentrant and overall its use led to rather complex and hard to read (and debug!) code.
-Using the new tokenizer and file reader classes reduced the number of lines of code required to read and parse parameter files by a factor of 3--5, sometimes even more, and made the resulting code more readable.
+Using the new tokenizer and file reader classes reduced the number of lines of code required to read and parse parameter files by a factor of 3--5, sometimes even more, and made the resulting code more readable (Listing~\ref{lst:tokenizer}).